minprog-platforms/project-wiki-django-marcatuva/README.md

 	![](sketches/new_edit_page.jpg)
 Random Page (extra): Clicking “Random Page” in the sidebar should take user to a random encyclopedia entry.\
-	*an entry has to be added in encyclopedia/views.py Error Page: Page that displays an error for a non-existing title *an entry has to be added in encyclopedia/urls.py\
+	*an entry has to be added in encyclopedia/views.py
-	*an entry has to be added in encyclopedia/views.py\

 ## Getting Started